a winter wonderland on kangaroo island

 Experience rare and memorable encounters with wildlife in their pristine natural environment.
 Southern Right Whales visit every year between May and September before returning to the Arctic waters in October.
 You’ll be able to keep an eye out for the majestic creatures on the north and south coasts.
 You also might spot some other whale species including Blue Whales and Humpbacks.
 Orcas or Killer Whales have also been known to visit the area on the hunt for a seal meal.

-Head to Flinders Chase National Park to spot koalas near the visitor centre, or try your luck searching the gums at Duck Lagoon on Cygnet River.
+Head to Duck Lagoon on the Cygnet River to spot koalas.
 Australian Sea Lions will melt your heart as they bask on the sand banks, while Bottle-nosed dolphins are common around Penneshaw all year.
-Keep your binoculars handy to spy on the abundant birdlife around Cape du Couedic and feeding areas near Penneshaw, American River and Stokes Bay.
+Keep your binoculars handy to spy on the abundant birdlife right around the Island, and feeding areas near Penneshaw, American River and Stokes Bay.
 This is a great time to catch sight of camera-shy echidnas and Kangaroos and Tammar wallabies that may be nursing young joeys in the pouch.

 Winter on Kangaroo Island is not what you’d expect, though some days are the perfect opportunity to rug up, the climate still boasts plenty of sunny days and tranquil solitude with less tourists around.